EAimTY/tuic/README.md

         --disable-sni   Not sending the Server Name Indication (SNI) extension during the client TLS handshake
         --reduce-rtt    Enable 0-RTT QUIC handshake
-        --local-port LOCAL_PORT
+        --request-timeout REQUEST_TIMEOUT
+                        Set the timeout for negotiating tasks between client and the server, in milliseconds.
+Default: 8000 --max-udp-relay-packet-size MAX_UDP_RELAY_PACKET_SIZE
+                        UDP relay mode QUIC can transmit UDP packets larger than the MTU.
+Set this to a higher value allows inbound to receive larger UDP packet.
+Default: 1500 --local-port LOCAL_PORT
                         Set the listening port for the local socks5 server --local-ip LOCAL_IP